softlab-unimore/disarm/README.md

 ## Installation

-**Disarm** was tested on Python 3.10.12 with a Google Colab V100 system.
-It is recommended to use a virtual environment to setup the model.
+**Disarm** was tested on Python 3.10.12 using a Google Colab V100 system.
+It is recommended to set up the model in a virtual environment.

 ```shell
 python -m venv [NAME_OF_ENV]